jnozzi/cocoadev.com/markdown/NSBrowserIcons.md

 ----

-@interface General/IconController : General/NSObject
+@interface IconController : NSObject
 {
-    General/IBOutlet id imageView;
+    IBOutlet id imageView;
 }
 @end

-Looks like the problem is you didn't make a connection between the General/IBOutlet "imageView" and an image view placed in the main window of the application. --zootbobbalu
+Looks like the problem is you didn't make a connection between the IBOutlet "imageView" and an image view placed in the main window of the application. --zootbobbalu

 ----